kyma-project/kyma-environment-broker/docs/contributor/05-10-e2e_tests.md

 4. Tries to fetch a Secret using the binding from Kubernetes TokenRequest.
 5. Creates a binding using Gardener and saves the returned kubeconfig.
 6. Initializes a Kubernetes client with the returned kubeconfig.
-7. Tries to fetch a secret using binding from Gardener.
+7. Tries to fetch a Secret using the binding from Gardener.
 8. Deprovisions the Kyma runtime instance and cleans up the resources.

 ### Test Execution